 Parameter Description Range Default forward-mode Controls whether 802.11 frames are tunneled to the switch using generic routing encapsulation (GRE), bridged into the local Ethernet LAN (for remote APs), or a combination thereof depending on the destination (corporate traffic goes to the switch, and Internet access remains local).
 Select one of the following forward modes: Tunnel: When an AP is in tunnel forwarding mode, the AP handles all 802.11 association requests and responses.
 The AP sends all 802.11 data packets, action frames and EAPOL frames over a GRE tunnel to the switch for processing.
 The switch removes or adds the GRE headers, decrypts or encrypts 802.11 frames and applies firewall rules to the user traffic as usual.
 Bridge: When an AP is in bridge mode, data is bridged onto the local Ethernet LAN.
 When in bridge mode, the AP handles all 802.11 association requests and responses, encryption/decryption processes, and firewall enforcement.
 802.11e and 802.11k action frames are also processed by the AP, which then sends out responses as needed.
-An AP in bridge mode supports only the 802.1x authentication (corporate traffic goes to the switch, and Internet access remains local).
+An AP in bridge mode supports only the 802.1x authentication type.
+Split-Tunnel: Data frames are either tunneled or bridged, depending on the destination (corporate traffic goes to the switch, and Internet access remains local).
 The AP handles all 802.11 association requests and responses, encryption/decryption, and firewall enforcement.
 802.11e and 802.11k action frames are also processed by the AP, which then sends out responses as needed.
 An AP in split-tunnel mode supports only the 802.1x authentication type.
-Decrypt-Tunnel: An AP in decrypt-tunnel forwarding mode decrypts and decapsulates all 802.11 frames from a station and sends the 802.3 frames through the GRE tunnel to the switch, which then applies firewall policies to the user traffic.
-This mode allows a network to utilize the encryption/decryption capacity the AP while reducing the demand for processing resources on the switch.
+Decrypt-Tunnel: An AP in decrypt-tunnel forwarding mode decryption apaacity the AP while reducing the demand for processing resources on the switch.
 APs in decrypt-tunnel forwarding mode also manage all 802.11 association requests and responses, and process all 802.11e and 802.11k action frames.
-NOTE: Virtual APs in bridge or split-tunnel mode using static tunnel bridge split-tunnel decrypt-tunnel tunnel ha-disc-onassoc If enabled, all clients of a virtual-ap will receive mobility service on association. disabled mobile-ip Enables or disables IP mobility for this virtual AP. enabled multi-association Enables or disables multi-association for this virtual AP.
+NOTE: Virtual APs in bridge or split-tunnel mode using static WEP should use key slots 2-4 on the switch .
+Key slot 1 should only be used with Virtual APs in tunnel mode. tunnel bridge split-tunnel decrypt-tunnel tunnel ha-disc-onassoc If enabled, all clients of a virtual-ap will receive mobility service on association. disabled mobile-ip Enables or disables IP mobility for this virtual AP. enabled multi-association Enables or disables multi-association for this virtual AP.
 When enabled, this feature allows a station to be associated to multiple APs.
 If this feature is disabled, when a station moves to new AP it will be de authorized by the AP to which it was previously connected, deleting station context and flushing key caching information. disabled no Negates any configured parameter.